• Home

 What does free arm mean?

-Free arm is an extended area of the sewing table.
+The free arm is an extended area of the sewing table.
 It is much smaller than the regular sewing space, but it moves and it allows you to sew tubular things such as sleeves and legs.

 Why is my sewing machine stuck?